cxw42/TabFern/INTERNALS.md

 Although you might think of the jstree's DOM as part of the view, I am considering it grouped with the model so that I don't have to track parent-child relationships two places.
 Those only live in the jstree.

+The tests generally test the model and stub the Chrome widgets.
+The model is currently spread between `app/win/model.js` and `app/win/main_tl.js`.
+I am working on moving it all into `app/win/model.js`.

 []( vi: set ft=markdown: )